-Companies in male-dominated industries – like banking, energy, technology and manufacturing – need to change the way they recruit female employees if they want to meet diversity targets.
+Companies in male-dominated industries – like banking, energy, technology and manufacturing – need to change the way they recruit female employees if they want to meet gender diversity targets.

-Most organisations have diversity targets they want to meet – particularly given the Petersen Institute and EY’s recent research revealing significant correlation between women in leadership and company profitability.
+Most organisations have gender diversity targets they want to meet – particularly given the Petersen Institute and EY’s recent research revealing significant correlation between women in leadership and company profitability.
 But many organisations are making fundamental flaws when trying to recruit female employees.

 That’s why despite the fact that 59% of all graduates are women, only 42% of graduates joining the Association of Graduate Recruiters programmes in 2015 were female.